White Discharge: Everything You Must Know

 #4.
 Bacterial Vaginosis

-6 Other Types of Vaginal Discharge & Their Meaning
+6 Types of Vaginal Discharge and What they Mean

 Other than the normal vaginal discharge other discharges which can also be seen are -